dsavell/docker-grav/README.md

 * Symfony Console: for CLI interface
 * Gregwar Image Library: for dynamic image manipulation

+## What is dsavell/grav?

+A Docker image with Grav CMS and PHP/nginx

 ## Container Information

 + ej52/alpine-nginx-php image